m-canton/godot-scene-manager/README.md

 ## Uninstall

-Disable the plugin (remove an autoload and an EditorExportPlugin) and remove `scene_manager` from addons folder and manually remove the `addons/scene_manager/*` project settings.
+- Disable the plugin (remove an autoload and an EditorExportPlugin).
+- Remove `scene_manager` from addons folder.
+- Manually remove the `addons/scene_manager/*` project settings.